khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 ### Expandable rows

 Use expandable rows to progressively reveal more information about an item in a dataset.
 Do not use expandable rows to display hierarchical structures.
 Use the [Tree](https://design.gitlab.com/components/tree) view instead.

 Todo: Add demo

-## Styles

-### Default

-Todo: Add demo

-### Zebra stripes

-Alternating grey and white stripes can be used to help differentiate rows.

-Todo: Add demo